madalina-boca-at-unibuc-ro/DP/README.md

 3.  **Compute and Display Poincaré Section:**
     Calculates and plots a Poincaré section, providing insights into the system's long-term behavior.
 The section is taken at a constant value of a chosen observable, as defined by `i_section` in `main.py`'s `poincare_animation()` function.
 The displayed coordinates are defined by `i1` and `i2`.
+Also the fractal dimension of the Poincare section is calculated.
     ```bash
     python run.py animate Poincare
     ```